 6.1 Project value

-The value of the project refers to the total budget allocated over the life of the project and not the value of individual contracts, excluding GST.
-This ensures opportunities for industry development and workers are maximised under the Local Jobs First Policy.
+The value of the project refers to the total budget allocated over the life of the project excluding GST and not the value of individual contracts.
+This ensures opportunities for industry development and workers are maximised under the Policy.